ceph/ceph-build/sepia-fog-images/README.rst

 This job:

 #.
-Locks a number of testnodes via ``teuthology-lock`` depending on the number of machine types and distros you specify.
+Locks a number of testnodes via ``teuthology-lock`` depending on the number of machine types and distros you specify (unless you specify your own using the ``DEFINEDHOSTS`` job parameter).

 #.
 SSHes and configures the DHCP server to make the testnodes boot to the Cobbler PXE server (instead of the default FOG).